DCC-EX/dcc-ex.github.io/docs/ex-turntable/overview.rst

 For example, if you had a steps per revolution count of 60000 after calculating your gear ratio, you would set a gearing factor of 2, meaning all step counts configured in |EX-CS| are 30000 or less (60000 / 2), allowing for control of this configuration.
 Refer to :ref:`ex-turntable/configure:stepper_gearing_factor` for how to configure this option.

+You need to be running |EX-TT| v0.6.0 or later to use this feature.

 Important!
 Phase (or polarity) switching
 ----------------------------------------